Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Ingestion/TROUBLESHOOTING.md

     );
 }
-// Set concurrency in LogsUploadOptions LogsUploadOptions options = new LogsUploadOptions
+// Set concurrency in LogsUploadOptions var options = new LogsUploadOptions
 {
     MaxConcurrency = 10
 };